gliu20/gliu20.github.io/_projects/fractals.md

 Algebraic fractals, like those of the Julia and the Mandelbrot Sets, are rich with interesting textures and designs.
 They are mathematical curiosities: out of such simple equations arises great complexity and beauty.

 ## Demo
+Follow these links to try out the fractal viewers.
+Make sure to use a high-performance device (with a good GPU).
  * [Mandelbrot Set Generator](https://gliu20.github.io/fractals/mandelbrot.html)
  * [Julia Set Generator](https://gliu20.github.io/fractals/julia.html)